 Only needed if you want to drive jetskis.
 Must be 16 years old or older by camp session to be allowed to drive.

-can be use at the pool and waterfront areas
+Can be used at the pool and waterfront areas

 All letters and packages must be in camper trunks at the start of the week.
 Read more on mail here.

-Laundry services are provided halfway through the camp session
+Laundry services are provided halfway through the session

 As a general rule, if you can’t bring it to school, you shouldn’t bring it to camp.